S- Editor Pan BR L- Editor Wang XL E- Editor Bi L

 The CEA and TPA-M markers were evaluated for all patients in the study following the operation, and calculated by patient category (with or without recurrence of neoplasia) for each collection time.
 The initial collection of blood for assaying the tumor markers was performed while inducing anesthesia prior to the surgical operation.
 The blood samples were centrifuged with collection of peripheral serum, and stored at -20°C. The serum assays of tumor markers were performed in the Clinical Analysis Laboratory of Hospital São Paulo, UNIFESP-EPM.
 The CEA concentration was determined using the Delfia®method, taking 5 μg/L as the limit for normalcity[4,7].
 Cytokeratins were quantified using the LIA-mat® TPA-M Prolifigen® method, taking 72 U/L as the limit for normality.

-In the first postoperative year, patients without tumor recurrence had normal levels of CEA (1.5 ± 0.9 μg/L) and TPA-M (64.4 ± 47.8 U/L), while patients with recurrences had high levels of CEA (6.9 ± 9.8 μg/L, P < 0.01) and TPA-M (192.2 ± 328.8 U/L, P < 0.05) (Table ).
+In the first postoperative year, patients without tumor recurrence had normal levels of CEA (1.5 ± 0.9 μg/L) and TPA-M (64.4 ± 47.8 U/L), while patients with recurrences had high levels of CEA (6.9 ± 9.8 μg/L, P < 0.01) and TPA-M (192.2 ± 328.8 U/L, P < 0.05) (Table 1).
 The serum levels of the tumor markers CEA and TPA-M were measured during the first postoperative year.
 These parameters could predict recurrences of neoplasia during the second postoperative year.
-The accuracy was 0.59 (0.43-0.76) for CEA and 0.76 (0.63-0.89) for TPA-M (Figure ).
+The accuracy was 0.59 (0.43-0.76) for CEA and 0.76 (0.63-0.89) for TPA-M (Figure 1A).

 The second postoperative year was the principal period for identifying tumor recurrence.
-During this year, the CEA levels were normal (2.0 ± 1.8 μg/L) in patients without tumor recurrence, and high (66.3 ± 130.8 μg/L, P < 0.01) in patients with recurrences (Table ), with an accuracy of 0.68 (0.43 - 0.93) (Figure ).
-The circulating TPA-M levels remained normal (50.8 ± 38.4 U/L) in patients without tumor recurrence and high (442.7 ± 652.8 U/L, P < 0.05) in patients with recurrences (Table ), with an accuracy of 0.78 (0.62-0.94) (Figure ).
+During this year, the CEA levels were normal (2.0 ± 1.8 μg/L) in patients without tumor recurrence, and high (66.3 ± 130.8 μg/L, P < 0.01) in patients with recurrences (Table 1), with an accuracy of 0.68 (0.43 - 0.93) (Figure 1B).
+The circulating TPA-M levels remained normal (50.8 ± 38.4 U/L) in patients without tumor recurrence and high (442.7 ± 652.8 U/L, P < 0.05) in patients with recurrences (Table 1), with an accuracy of 0.78 (0.62-0.94) (Figure 1B).

 Three (2.5%) out of the 120 patients were lost their follow-up after surgery.
 The mean time of follow-up was 22.3 mo, ranging 0.2-75 mo.
 Recurrence of neoplasia was observed in 23 patients (19.2%) during the study period, which was found by clinical, radiological and endoscopic examinations at an average of 18 mo after the initial operation, ranging from 6 to 48 mo.
 This was preceded by a rise in CEA in 7 patients (30%) and TPA-M in 11 patients (48%).